 There is no way to explore your depth without sharpening your mind on the mental techniques’ s whetstones.
 These mind preparations will change your approach to deep diving for the better.
-I started to see my freediving from a completely different angle after being very serious about training my mind.
+After being very serious about training my mind, I started to see my freediving from a completely different angle.
 Before that, I was stuck.
 Impossible to dive deeper.
 Not because of my Equalization.
 My mouthfill was consistently trained through RV training, and It was great.
 Not because my CO2 friend was bothering me.
 No Sir!
 I am always welcoming him for a “contractions party.”
 Not because of a hypoxic issue.
 I always push carefully.
 My issue?
 Very simple!
 I was shit scared to go deeper.
 The first thing, and certainly the most difficult, has been to admit it.
 Once it was done, I started to look at how I could solve that anxiety.
 This was the moment, the light in the dark, and from there, I never dived the same way.

-There are plenty of mental techniques, from Neuro-linguistic programming (NPL) to self Hypnosis passing by other fancy New age things.
+Many mental techniques exist, from Neuro-linguistic programming (NPL) to self Hypnosis passing by other fancy New age things.
 But I decided to stick to the basics.
-Maybe because during my life in India, I have been in contact with mindfulness and vipassana.
+Maybe because I have been in contact with mindfulness and vipassana in India.
 I started with that, then, very quickly, I kept exploring how to program my mind through visualization and mental imagery.
 When I became Molchanovs Instructor, I discovered the “Deconcentration of attention.”
 I have to say, that is my favorite at the moment.
 And very lately, I found out about the “Anchor.”

-Visualization, Mindfulness, Deconcentration, and the Anchor: here are the four mental techniques I am using and the ones we are going to talk about during this article.
+Visualization, Mindfulness, Deconcentration, and the Anchor: here are the four mental techniques I am using and the ones we will discuss during this article.
 I will also tell you how I organize my deep dives using them.